Sreehari1245/Nova/README.md

 NOVA is a Unbalanced Oil and Vinegar (UOV) scheme enhanced with certain structural components to improve efficiency and compactness.
 This MAGMA implementation covers:

-Parameter setup: Finite field extension and matrix definitions Key generation: public and private
+1. Parameter setup: Finite field extension and matrix definitions
+2. Key generation: public and private
-Signature generation and verification
+3. Signature generation and verification
-Internal cryptographic transformations (hash emulation via randomness, central map evaluation, etc.)
+4. Internal cryptographic transformations (hash emulation via randomness, central map evaluation, etc.)

 We implements all the core algorithms from the NOVA specification https://snova.pqclab.org/#page-resources

-Supports different parameter sets (ell, v, o) — currently hardcoded for ell = 2, v = 6, o = 4
+Our code supports different parameter sets (ell, v, o) — currently hardcoded for ell = 2, v = 6, o = 4

-Uses MAGMA’s pseudorandom number generation to emulate SHAKE256/AES for testing purposes Modular and readable design
+Uses MAGMA’s pseudorandom number generation to emulate SHAKE256/AES for testing purposes

+Modular and readable design